-The exercise of stock options during the three months ended March 31, 2009 and 2008 generated income tax deductions equal to the excess of the fair market value over the exercise price.
-In accordance with SFAS No. 123R, Share Based Compensation ("SFAS 123R"), we will not recognize a deferred tax asset with respect to the excess stock compensation deductions until those deductions actually reduce our income tax liability.
-As such, we have not recorded a deferred tax asset related to the net operating losses resulting from the exercise of these stock options in the accompanying financial statements.
-At such time as we utilize these net operating losses to reduce income tax payable, the tax benefit will be recorded as an increase in additional paid in capital.
+The exercise of certain stock options during the six months ended June 30, 2009 and 2008, generated income tax deductions equal to the excess of the fair market value over the exercise price.
+In accordance with SFAS No. 123R, Share Based Compensation ("SFAS 123R"), we will not recognize a deferred tax asset with respect to the excess of tax over book stock compensation deductions until the tax deductions actually reduce our current taxes payable.
+As such, we have not recorded a deferred tax asset in the accompanying financial statements related to the additional net operating losses generated from the windfall tax deductions associated with the exercise of these stock options.
+If and when we utilize these net operating losses to reduce income taxes payable, the tax benefit will be recorded as an increase in additional paid-in capital.

-During the three month period ended March 31, 2009, a number of shares subject to restricted stock awards vested during a time when our stock price was substantially lower than the fair value of those shares at the time of grant.
-As a result, the deduction of the expense for the purposes of calculating our taxes was less than the amount of expense that was recognized for the purposes of our financial statements.
-This shortfall of tax deductions would ordinarily reduce additional paid-in capital to the extent windfall tax benefits had been previously realized.
-However, we have not yet realized windfall tax benefits because the tax benefits have not resulted in a reduction to current taxes payable.
-Therefore, the tax provision impact of the shortfall totaling \$503,000 has been included in income tax expense for the three month period ended March 31, 2009.
+During the three and six month periods ended June 30, 2009, certain shares related to restricted stock awards vested at times when our stock price was substantially lower than the fair value of those shares at the time of grant.
+As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
+In accordance with SFAS 123R, such shortfalls reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
+However, as described above, we have not yet recognized windfall tax benefits because these tax benefits have not resulted in a reduction of current taxes payable.
+Therefore, in accordance with SFAS 123R, the impact of these shortfalls totaling \$177,000 and \$680,000 have been included in income tax expense for the three and six month periods ended June 30, 2009, respectively.
 Looking forward, we expect our income tax provisions for future reporting periods of 2009 will be impacted by this stock compensation tax deduction shortfall.
 We cannot predict the stock compensation shortfall impact because of dependency upon future market price performance of our stock.